 Common Name Scientific Name Federal Status 1 State Status 2 CNPS List 3 Habitat Potential for Occurrence in the Project Site Rincon Ridge ceanothus Ceanothus confusus None None 1B Closed-cone coniferous forest, chaparral, cismontane woodland.
-Unlikely: the site does not provide suitable habitat for Rincon Ridge ceanothus; the site is also below the elevation range of this species (CNPS, 2020).
-The nearest occurrence of this species in the CNDDB (2020) search area is approximately 3 miles east of the site.
+Unlikely: the site does not provide suitable habitat for this species.
+The nearest occurrence of Rincon Ridge ceanothus in the CNDDB (2021) search area is approximately 4 miles southeast of the site.
 Sonoma ceanothus Ceanothus sonomensis None None 1B Chaparral on sandy serpentine or volcanic soils.
-Unlikely: the site does not provide suitable habitat for Sonoma ceanothus; the site is also below the elevation range of this species (CNPS, 2020).
-The nearest occurrence of this species in the CNDDB (2020) search area is approximately 4.5 miles northeast of the site.
+Unlikely: the site does not provide suitable habitat for Sonoma ceanothus.
+The nearest occurrence of this species in the CNDDB (2021) search area is approximately 4.5 miles northeast of the site.
 Dwarf downingia Downingia pusilla None None 2 Vernal pools.
 Unlikely: there are no vernal pools or seasonal wetlands in the site.
-The nearest occurrence of dwarf downingia in the CNDDB (2020) search area is approximately 2 miles southeast of the site.
+The nearest occurrence of dwarf downingia in the CNDDB (2021) search area is approximately 2.5 miles northwest of the site.
 Fragrant fritillary Fritillaria liliacea None None 1B Coastal scrub, valley and foothill grassland and coastal prairie; often serpentine soils.
-Unlikely: the on-site grasslands provide poor quality habitat for fragrant fritillary; no serpentine soils were observed in the site.
-The nearest occurrence of this species in the CNDDB (2020) search area is approximately 3.5 miles northwest of the site.
+Unlikely: the upland grasslands in the site are highly disturbed and provide poor quality habitat for fragrant fritillary; no serpentine soils were observed in the site.
+The nearest occurrence of this species in the CNDDB (2021) search area is approximately 2.5 miles northwest of the site.
 Congested- headed hayfield tarplant Hemizonia congesta ssp. congesta None None 1B Valley and foothill grassland.
-Unlikely: the on-site grasslands provide poor quality habitat for congested-headed hayfield tarplant.
-The nearest occurrence of this species in the CNDDB (2020) search area is an historical record from 1909 for which the precise location is not known.
+Unlikely: the upland grasslands in the site are highly disturbed and provide poor quality habitat for congested-headed hayfield tarplant.
+The nearest occurrence of this species in the CNDDB (2021) search area is an historical record from 1909 for which the precise location is not known.
 It is mapped nonspecifically in the CNDDB in a broad area that encompasses the project site.